derweisskrag/curly-fishstick/AnswersToQuestions.md

 is done by making tutorials, writing documentation, recording videos; as well as, meetings with email summaries and action plans.

-Another important step is to set agendas before meetings to ensure that participants are prepared; use the time and prepare schedules; keep track of all work done so far, and summarize key points and next steps after each meeting to ensure clarity and accountability.
+Another important step is to set agendas before meetings to ensure that participants are prepared; use the time and prepare schedules; keep track of all work done so far, and summarize key points and next steps after each meeting to ensure clarity and accountability (Daria Chukhlebova, 2024, Lecture 7 Planning 2 § Planning includes).

 As for making meetings interactive and boosting productivity & efficiency, you can make Q/A polls and ask questions during meetings to ensure clarity ( sometimes you can create quizzes to ensure everyone is prepared for new tasks).
 Not only does it entertain teams, but it also trains them.